 Saturday, September 23, 2023

-Saturday, September 26, 2020 9am until 4pm Hiddenite Church Road in Alexander County Admission is free!
+Hiddenite Church Road in Alexander County

+The Hiddenite Celebration of the Arts features shopping for fine arts and handmade products, living history demonstrations by skilled craftspeople, four live performance stages with music, dance, and storytelling, an interactive Celebration Children's area, and so much more!
 The Center’s Historic James Paul Lucas Mansion museum, art gallery, permanent collections, and the Alexander County Visitor Center (housed within the Lucas Mansion) will be open for visitors throughout the day.
-Self-guided museum tours will be available.
+Museum tours will be available.
 All other Lucas Mansion exhibits are free and open to the public.

 The Hiddenite Arts & Heritage Center is currently seeking fine arts and crafts vendors and commercial vendors to participate in the festival.
 Vendor spaces are available for arts, crafts, commercial items, and food sales.
 Public information booths are also available for non-profit organizations, businesses, and individuals.